env-lang/env/env.md

 ## Data Types

-While all values in .env files are technically strings, many implementations provide type coercion for common data types.
-This behavior is OPTIONAL but when implemented SHOULD follow these conventions:
+While all values in .env files are technically strings, parsers MAY implement optional type coercion for common data types.
+If type coercion is implemented:

+1. It MUST be optional and easily disabled
+2. The default behavior SHOULD be string-only unless type coercion is an established standard in the ecosystem
+3. The implementation MUST document its coercion rules
+4. Coercion MUST NOT affect the original string value

+When implemented, type coercion SHOULD follow these conventions:

 ### Boolean

-The following string values SHOULD be interpretable as booleans:
+The following string values MAY be interpretable as booleans:

 ```env
 DEBUG=true   # true